learn-co-students/node-install-lab-g-416/README.md

 ### Installing npm

-npm comes with Node.js, but if you need to change the version (we recommend 3.3.12 for this course), then use npm to update/degrage npm:
+npm comes with Node.js, but if you need to change the version (we recommend 2.14.15 for this course, because versions 3+ are slower than 2.x), then use npm to update/degrage npm.
+For example, if you have version 3.x, you can downgrade to 2.14.15 with:

 ```
-$ npm install -g npm@3.3.12
+$ npm install --global npm@2.14.15
 ```

 ### Checking the Installation